OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-10-Security-Misconfiguration.md

 Low-code/no-code platforms provide a wide range of features, some of which control the balance between security and support of specific use cases.
 Misconfigurations can often result in anonymous user access to sensitive data or operations, sensitive data leaking to logs, unprotected secrets and oversharing.

+broken access control

+Instances where public endpoints expose data / operations.
+For example app database exposed or flow trigger available for all.

 ## Impact

 TBD